Cyber Security MSc

-Fees are revised annually; the above information is for guidance and relates to the 2013/14 academic year.
+Fees are revised annually; the above information is for guidance and relates to the 2014/15 academic year.
 Fees are normally payable on Registration Day.
-Alternatively, you may opt to pay the fees in three instalments with the first instalment being due on Registration Day in October, then January and April.
+Alternatively, you may opt to pay the fees in two instalments with the first instalment being due on Registration Day in October.

 Course fees do not cover residential accommodation or living expenses.
 However, as a campus based University, Lancaster is a relatively inexpensive place to study.
 As a guide, a reasonable estimate of living expenses is about £8,500 for 12 months including rent.
 Being in the North West, you will also find that the cost of accommodation, food and entertainment are all cheaper than more major cities like London and Birmingham.

 Additional information is available on the University website.